 Beyond being the state capital, Sacramento has staked its claim as one of California’s nerve centers for great craft beer.
-The annual mid-September California Craft Beer Summit, first launched in 2015, further enhances that status by offering an up-close look at California’s beer-making world—whether you want to start brewing beer like a pro, or just appreciate it with a new level of savvy.
+The annual California Craft Beer Summit, typically held in September, further enhances that status by offering an up-close look at California’s beer-making world—whether you want to start brewing beer like a pro, or just appreciate it with a new level of savvy.

-The crowd-pleasing third day features the Summit Beer Festival, the largest craft beer festival in the state, which focuses just on tasting, with more than 170 beer makers setting up camp outside the capitol building.
-“We have the lineup arranged in order of region across Capitol Mall, so attendees can take a true tasting tour through the state of California,” says Ostermann Bailey.
-While there will be plenty of familiar names—like San Diego’s Stone Brewing Co., San Francisco’s Anchor Brewing Company, and Santa Rosa’s Russian River Brewing Company—the festival is a nice way to try more local brands, like Sacramento’s artisanal Track 7 Brewing.
-“Many of California’s craft breweries do not distribute outside their hometowns,” says Tom McCormick, CCBA’s executive director, “and the Summit provides a chance for craft-beer lovers to taste all of California’s finest beers, from both the largest and smallest craft breweries.”
+The crowd-pleasing third day usually features the Summit Beer Festival, the largest craft beer festival on the West Coast, which focuses just on tasting, with more than 170 beer makers setting up camp outside the capitol building, often arranged by geographic region so you can simulate a tasting tour of the whole state.
+Expect plenty of familiar names—like San Diego’s Stone Brewing Co., San Francisco’s Anchor Brewing Company, and Santa Rosa’s Russian River Brewing Company—but the festival is also a nice way to try more local brands, like Sacramento’s artisanal Track 7 Brewing and very small craft breweries that perhaps don’t distribute outside their hometowns.

 Granted, Sacramento makes a great beer-themed getaway year round.
 The area is home to more than 50 breweries and offers fun ways to explore, from pub crawls on the everybody-pedals Sac Beer Bike to tasting excursions on the River Fox Beer Train.
 Head to The Brewmeister, the home brewing supply store affiliated with Red Bus Brewing Company, to pick up gear and ideas for your own brews at home.